 Based out of the British Virgin Islands (BVI), ExpressVPN has long been one of the top VPN providers around.
 It has an excellent network of servers around the world and is as feature rich as you can expect.
 It has also been labelled by many as one of the more expensive VPN services.

-Defiantly not being a fan of free VPN services, we are also deeply distrustful of VPN service that are based out countries with heavy data regulation laws.
-This makes ExpressVPN an interesting case study and today, we dive in-depth with this ExpressVPN to review its full potential.
+Definitely not being a fan of free VPN services (although we do have a Best Free VPN list), we are also deeply distrustful of VPN service that are based out countries with heavy data regulation laws.
+This makes ExpressVPN an interesting case study and today, we dive in-depth with this ExpressVPN review to explore its potential.